eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 It will download the latest backup snapshot from the configured backup server and restore all Eclipse Che data from it.
 If needed, it will even deploy a new Che cluster and apply data from the backup snapshot.

-But what if we created a dozen of backups and want to restore not from the latest backup available on the backup server, but older one?
+But what if we created a dozen of backups and want to restore not from the latest backup available on the backup server, but an older one?
 It is possible!
-Just add a backup snapshot ID as a parameter to the restore command:
+Just add backup snapshot ID with `-f`  flag to the restore command:
 ```bash
 $ chectl server:restore -s f801da5c
 ```